Code-Institute-Submissions/simon-random-project-2/README.md

 that makes sure the image switches back to the original after 400ms, which creates the effect of a 'flash'.
 A sound is also played through this function.

 The generateSequence() function starts by emptying the sequences array so that each time it is called, the array contains only the newly generated numbers.
-A for loop is used to generate a numbers between 0 and 3, depending on the current level (so level 3 would generate 3 numbers).
+A for loop is used to generate a sequence of numbers between 0 and 3, depending on the current level (so level 3 would generate 3 numbers).
 The generated numbers are then pushed into the 'sequences' array.

 The flashSequence() function contains the 'choice' variable which is equal to 'sequences[marker]', when first called is 'sequences[0]'.
 We then call the flash